oconnor663/bao/README.md

 > **Caution!** Not yet suitable for production use.
 The output of Bao
 > isn't stable.
 There might be more changes before 1.0.

-Bao (rhymes with bough 🌳) is a general purpose cryptographic tree hash.
+Bao (rhymes with bough 🌳) is a general-purpose cryptographic tree hash.
 Here's the [full specification](docs/spec.md) and a [recorded talk about it](https://youtu.be/Dya9c2DXMqQ).
 Unlike a serial hash function, a tree hash allows the implementation to work on different parts of the input